Loader gif

 Medicare

-The Medicare tax rate is 2.9% of your self-employment earnings.
+The rate is 2.9% of your self-employment earnings.
 Medicare has no earnings limit, so all earned income is taxed.
 For high-income earners, 3.8% Medicare tax is due on earnings over your particular income threshold based on your filing status — that’s an additional 0.9%.

 Who is required to pay self-employment tax?